 Nicolas is a social scientist specialized in bibliometrics and research evaluation.
-He is currently a Marie Curie fellow at the department of Applied Mathematics (DIAM) at TU Delft under the Leading Fellows programme.
-He is also member of the Steering Committee of the European Summer School for Scientometrics.
-He has published over 40 articles and book chapters in the field of bibliometrics and research evaluation on topics such as scientific mobility, altmetrics or social sciences and humanities research assessment among others.
+He is a Ramón y Cajal fellow at the Information and Media department at the University of Granada.
+He is member of the Steering Committee of the European Summer School for Scientometrics and member of the editorial board of Scientometrics, Quantitative Science Studies and Frontiers Research Metrics & Analytics.

 Hannelore is head of the Data Analysis Unit at KU Leuven’s Research Office (Belgium).
 This unit manages and monitors research related data (publications and citations, PhDs, research expenditures, projects).
 She is also repository manager and science policy advisor on scholarly communication, focused on impact through dissemination, and research assessment methods.
 She is co-founder and co-chair of the Flemish Interuniversitary WG on Research Data Management and Open Science, member of the LIBER RDM WG and of LERU’s Information and Open Access Policy Group